Tencent/APIJSON/README.md

 ### 2.Import MySQL table files

 This Server project needs MySQL Server and MySQLWorkbench.
 And you must ensure that both of them were installed.<br />
 My config is Windows 7 + MySQL Community Server 5.7.16 + MySQLWorkbench 6.3.7 and OSX EI Capitan + MySQL Community Server 5.7.16 + MySQLWorkbench 6.3.8.
-The systems and softwares are all 64 bit.<br />
+The systems and softwares are all 64 bit.

 Start MySQLWorkbench > Enter a connection > Click Server menu > Data Import > Select the path of APIJSON-Master/table > Start Import > Refresh SCHEMAS, and you'll see the tables were already added.

 ### 3.Run Server project with Eclipse for JavaEE or IntellIJ IDEA Ultimate